-The first thing to say is: be realistic.
-If you want to climb a line that you are going to have to ‘work’ significantly, don’t pick something four hours drive away.
+Firstly, be realistic.
+If you want to climb a line that you are going to have to ‘work’ significantly, don’t pick something 6 hours away.
 Equally, assess your ability level realistically.
-If you climb f6a, with the greatest will in the world, you are unlikely to be able to climb an f8a, and you may potentially injure yourself.
+If you climb f6a, with the greatest will in the world, you are unlikely to be able to climb an f8a and you may end up injuring yourself.
 Personally, I wouldn’t be attempting to project a climb that was more than 3 or 4 grades harder than what I could generally climb in a single session.
 This isn’t to say you can’t aspire to climb much harder, but this recommendation is made under the presumption you want to succeed within a reasonable timescale and avoid possible injury.

 So you’ve decided on your choice of project and you’re all set to get stuck in, the next step is to consider your preparation.

-If the problem or route you wish to climb is an established line you may be able to source a video of someone climbing it or utilize action photographs for sequence clues.
-A word of warning regarding using images for beta: having been out on a few climbing photo shoots, for articles etc., photographer’s often ask the subject to pose in inaccurate (but aesthetically pleasing) positions.
+If the problem or route you wish to climb is an established line you may be able to source a video of someone climbing it or utilise action photographs for sequence clues.
+A word of caution regarding using images for beta: having been out on a few climbing photo shoots, for articles etc., photographer’s often ask the subject to pose in inaccurate (but aesthetically pleasing) positions.
 Obviously the best source of beta is if you know someone who has climbed the object of your desire.
 Remember though, don’t be blinkered into thinking there is only one method – there are often multiple ways to skin a route.
-This forum on UKBouldering.com is useful for this seeking beta on specific existing lines.
+This forum on UKBouldering.com

 When to try

-Ask nearly anyone who climbs a lot, and likely as not they’ll tell you that they feel at their best (strongest) on days off work, rather than during after work sessions.
-If at all possible, utilize this fact and organize yourself so that you are fresh and ready for a big red point attempt on your days off work.
+Ask nearly anyone who climbs a lot, and likely as not they’ll tell you they feel at their best (strongest) on days off work, rather than during after work sessions.
+If at all possible, utilise this fact and organise yourself so that you are fresh and ready for a big redpoint attempt on your days off work.
 Also, work out logistical points which may assist you in a successful send.
-Knowing facts like which way the climb faces will allow you to ascertain when it is the sun, and as less sun generally equals lower temperatures and thus better friction (humidity aside), try to work your sessions around this information.
+Knowing facts like which way the climb faces will allow you to ascertain when it is the sun.
+As less sun generally equals lower temperatures and thus better friction (humidity aside), try to work your sessions around this information.

 This is an area where many people miss a trick.
-Sleep is massively important when comes to performing at your best in any sport, whether it’s for achieving a specific undertaking and/or training for that undertaking – get plenty of sleep and you will be able to climb/train better for longer.
+Sleep is massively important when it comes to performing at your best in any sport, whether it’s for achieving a specific undertaking and/or training for that undertaking.
+Get plenty of sleep and you will be able to climb/train better for longer.
 8 hours is the minimum requirement if you intend to train and climb regularly around your working week.

-So it’s your day off, you’re ‘jacked up’ on psyche and raring to go, but whoa there chief!
+So it’s your day off, you’re ‘jacked-up’ on psyche and raring to go, but whoa there chief!
 Have you checked the weather or looked outside?
 Before you head out, be realistic about your chances, bear in mind the weather (humidity, breeze, temperature, sunshine etc.).
-You may be better off training or going elsewhere than trashing yourself in battle with ‘The Beast’, and coming away demoralized.
-Obviously this is a subjective/personal decision but one worth bearing in mind before committing your session.
+You may be better off training or going elsewhere than trashing yourself in a battle with ‘The Beast’, and coming away demoralised.
+Obviously this is a subjective/personal decision but one worth consideration before committing your session.

 Working the Climb

-You’ve rocked up to the crag, it’s fresh and breezy and you’re well rested and fit as the proverbial butcher’s dog; it’s time to consider your approach to working your new rural mistress.
+You’ve rocked up to the crag, it’s fresh and breezy, you’re well rested and fit as the proverbial butcher’s dog; it’s time to consider your approach to working your stoney new mistress.

 Climbing on your own or as a group

-This is obviously a personal thing, with many people thriving on the energy given off by others, whilst some struggle to focus on the task in hand or even feel pressured when in a group.
+This is obviously a personal thing.
+Many people thrive on the energy given off by others, whilst some struggle to focus on the task in hand or even feel pressured when in a group.
 Other than the previously stated for and against arguments, climbing on your own can also be beneficial as the holds are seeing less action and thus stay in better condition, however it can prove harder to discipline yourself into resting properly when climbing as an individual.

-You’re warmed up and ready to get stuck in, time for a final check – remember this is at your limit every little detail could prove crucial.
-I’m always surprised how many people you see at the crag trying climbs which they are obviously finding taxing, seemingly unaware that their boots are wet/muddy and/or their laces/Velcro fasteners are coming undone.
+You’re warmed up and ready to get stuck in, time for a final check - remember this is at your limit every little detail can prove crucial.
+I’m always surprised how many people you see at the crag trying climbs which they are obviously finding hard, seemingly unaware that their boots are wet/muddy and/or their laces/Velcro fasteners are coming undone.
 Make sure your shoes are well fastened and always carry an old towel so you can dry and clean the soles of your footwear before takeoff.
 Finally, check for minor skin damage, both initially and between attempts.
 If you find any small ‘rucks’ smooth with an emery board or fine grained sandpaper.
 Although this sounds counter-intuitive, by keeping the surface of your skin smooth you reduce the chances of catching damaged or roughened skin on crystals and minute edges, thus improving the longevity of your climbing sessions.
-It goes without saying though; don’t be too vigorous when sanding your skin.
-Mark Katz on Isla De Encanta, 8b/V13
+Obviously, don’t be too vigorous when sanding your skin.

 If at all possible make sure you can do every part of the climb as smoothly and efficiently as possible.
-A classic mistake is to briefly work the easier sections of a project – in many cases campusing or slapping through moves inefficiently, as they feel fine in isolation – then neglecting these moves (sometimes for a number of sessions) whilst you work the crux sequence/s.
-The chickens then come home to roost when you discover, on a red point attempt, that once the you’ve cruised through the well worked crux you are too tired to once again ‘plough’ through the (what you thought were) easier sections, and a red point attempt and the accompanying energy used has gone down the pan.
+A classic mistake is to briefly (poorly) work the easier sections of a project – in many cases campusing or slapping through moves inefficiently, as they feel fine in isolation – then neglecting these moves (sometimes for a number of sessions) whilst you work the crux sequence(s).
+The chickens then come home to roost when you discover, on a redpoint attempt, that once you’ve cruised through the well worked crux you are too tired to once again plough through the (what you thought were) easier sections and a redpoint attempt and the accompanying energy used has gone down the pan.

 You’re no horse, so ditch the blinkers!

-In combination with the previous paragraph, always keep an open mind when it comes to modifying your sequence – sessions have been wasted going down blind alleys.
-Recognizing when another sequence may be called for comes easier the more experience you gain, however the simple act of questioning your method may just help you to see things in a different light.
-Remember, even if you’ve seen someone else climb your desired project a certain way, chances are there are at least small refinements and modifications which can be made to tailor the beta to suit your size, stature and best attributes…maybe everyone uses a sloper on the crux, but there’s a tiny edge next to said sloper and you’re a crimping demon.
-Even fractional tweaks in the way we grip the same hold can ‘tune it’ in to your hands optimum biomechanical position.
+In combination with the previous paragraph, always keep an open mind when it comes to modifying your sequence: many sessions have been wasted going down blind alleys.
+Recognising when another sequence may be called for comes easier the more experience you gain, however the simple act of questioning your method may just help you to see things in a different light.
+Remember, even if you’ve seen someone else climb your desired project a certain way, chances are there are at least small refinements and modifications ('micro beta') which can be made to tailor the beta to suit your size, stature and best attributes - maybe everyone uses a sloper on the crux, but there’s a tiny edge next to said sloper and you’re a crimping demon.
+Even fractional tweaks in the way we grip the same hold can ‘tune it’ in to your hands optimum biomechanics.

 The single best piece of advice I could give when it comes to eating during a sieging session (or even just out for a day's climbing) is: small amounts regularly, combined with a quality carbo-energy drink (High 5, SIS etc.) and water.
 The last thing you want to be doing is climbing until you’re utterly drained and then eating a foot-long tuna and mayo roll with an extra large bag of Monster Munch followed by a Mars Bar in a single sitting.
 Eat your sandwiches (or better still a pot of pasta) a few bites at a time, every rest period – a slow, continuous and easily digestible way of refueling without feeling stuffed.